ykim18mica/mica-gd220/lectures/w6-css-layout-position.md

 ```

-Now, the parent of the box-2 is positioned relative, the box-2 will be positioned relative to the box-4, not the entire window.
-This is great because once you position all your elements relative to its other inside a parent, then, we can simply move the parent element, then, all the child elements will follow.
+In the example above, we have one more level of hierarchy with `.box-parent`.
+Because `.box-parent` is positioned, `div.box-2`'s absolute position will be relative to its parent, `.box-parent`.
+If you now move the parent element `.box-parent`, all the children element will move together.
+This is great when you want to move an entire module.

 ## fixed
 To see what `fixed` position does, we will use a different code example.